LCHD Meningococcal Immunization

 Flu vaccinations are recommended for everyone 6 months and older.
 Anyone can get the flu, however there are several factors that can make you high risk for flu complications.
 These factors include: young children; pregnant women; people with chronic health conditions like asthma, diabetes, heart disease or lung disease; and people 65 years or older.

 The Lawrence County Health Department encourages everyone to use the convenience and efficiency of a flu shot clinic – no appointments necessary.
-The GENERAL PUBLIC (pediatric, adult, and seniors) is invited to get their vaccination for the seasonal flu at one of the following clinics or at LCHD during business hours:

 While supplies last, the infant vaccine (recommended for children 6 months-35 months), the seasonal flu vaccine (recommended for children 3 years and older and adults), and the high dose flu vaccine (recommended for seniors age 65 and over) is available to the general public at the Lawrence County Health Department Monday, Tuesday, Wednesday, Friday, 8am-4pm and Thursday 8am-6pm.
 The Lawrence County Health Department will bill Medicare, Medicaid, and insurance if proper cards are presented at the time of the vaccination.